snicker02/Catoptron3D/README.md

 import ever comes out visibly wrong.

-**Bundled examples.** The Flame tab has a picker for the flames in `examples/`, and opening the tab for the first time loads the first of them.
+**Bundled examples.** The Flame tab has a picker for the flames in `examples/`, and opening the tab for the first time loads the first of them — currently **Flame IFS base**.
+Each entry carries the view settings that make it look right on load; without them an import lands on generic defaults and a perfectly good flame can render as a speck.
 They are fetched the same way the help panel reads `README.md`, so — like the README — **the `examples/` folder has to be deployed** for them to load.